Azabiri Ayamga: Politics

-He began his political career in 1969 as a parliamentary candidate for the constituency of Bongo in the Upper Region of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.
+Ayamga began his political career in 1969 as a parliamentary candidate for the constituency of Bongo in the Upper Region of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.

 He was sworn into the First Parliament of the Second Republic of Ghana on 1 October 1969, after being pronounced winner at the 1969 Ghanaian election held on 26 August 1969.
 His tenure of office ended on 13 January 1972.